Holy Week in Spain: Tourism

+The Holy Week is not only a religious, cultural and social event but a touristic one.
+Many visitors from inside and outside Spain travel to attend the crowded processions.
+Every year, many hand guides are released, including timetables, routes and pasos of every procession so visitors can easily follow the celebrations.

+The General Secretariat of Tourism of the Ministry of Industry and Tourism of the Government of Spain grants the honorary distinction of Fiesta of International Tourist Interest to those celebrations with international projection and they are promoted in major international fairs, television and press.
+The Secretariat also grant the distinction of Fiesta of National Tourist Interest at the national level and the different regional governments also grant similar distinctions at the regional level.

-Holy Week in Andalusia
+Holy Week in Andalucía

-During Holy Week in Andalusia, Malaga (1980), Granada (2009) and Seville (1980) are declared of international tourist interest.
-Holy Week in Jerez de la Frontera (1993), Cabra (1989), Río Gordo (1997), Baena (2001) and Almería (2017) are of national tourist interest.
-In another Range are those declared only of tourist Interest by the Secretary of State of the Government of Spain, which falls within the Holy Week of Arcos de la Frontera (1980), Puente Genil (1980), Baeza (1980), Ubeda (1980), Jaen (1981) and Huercal Overa (1983).
-At the next level comes the turn of those declared of national tourist interest by the Andalusian Government, which are Córdoba, Ecija, Ayamonte, Antequera, Castro del Río, Marchena, Huelva, Utrera, Lucena and dozens of other Andalusian municipalities.
+Among Holy Week celebrations in Andalucía, Málaga (1980), Granada (2009), and Sevilla (1980) are declared of International Tourist Interest.
+Holy Week in Jerez de la Frontera (1993), Cabra (1989), Ríogordo (1997), Baena (2001) and Almería (2017) are of National Tourist Interest.
+In another Range are those declared only of Tourist Interest by the Secretary of State of the Government of Spain, which falls within the Holy Week of Arcos de la Frontera (1980), Puente Genil (1980), Baeza (1980), Úbeda (1980), Jaén (1981) and Huércal-Overa (1983).
+At the next level comes the turn of those declared of Regional Tourist Interest by the Andalusian Government, which are Córdoba, Écija, Ayamonte, Antequera, Castro del Río, Marchena, Huelva, Utrera, Lucena and dozens of other Andalusian municipalities.